Skip to content

 As long as you’re eager to get out there and get the work, you’re going to get that money back pretty quickly.

-Pro Tip: Add your logo, phone number, and website with a vehicle wrap.
+Pro Tip: When you purchase your vehicle, add your logo, phone number, and website with a vehicle wrap.
 That way, it doubles as a marketing channel for your pressure washing service.

 You can offer different services as a pressure or power washing company.
 It all depends on whether you’ve decided to serve residential, commercial, or industrial customers and which ones are in high demand in your area.